privacysandbox/protected-auction-services-docs/bidding_auction_services_aws_guide.md

 #### Comparison to Google Cloud Platform (GCP)
-While this document focuses on AWS, a similar document will be published for GCP in Q2 2023.
+While this document focuses on AWS, [a similar document was published for GCP in Q2 2023][53].
 We intend to provide full GCP and AWS support for these services.
 Most implementation details will be, at a high level, similar.
-Two notable exceptions (ultimately with no impact on functionality) are:
+A few notable exceptions (ultimately with no impact on functionality) are:

 1. GCP is based on a single [virtual machine instance][5], so a parent-child instance relationship will not be required to host the running trusted code in GCP.
 1. The [Envoy component][4] runs inside the Seller Frontend TEE in GCP.
-1. GCP uses a [service mesh][3] to handle its internal load balancing requirements and to allow message routing.
-AWS uses [load balancers][50].
+1. Each EC2 instance in AWS runs the following outside TEE: a health-checking script, and an instance of Envoy in a container.
+These support the [service mesh][3] for AWS.
+No such infrastructure is needed for mesh on GCP.

 ### Sell-side platform